OndrejMalek/toKotlin/README.md

 ```

 Purpose of this is to create test doubles easily.
 Uses generics reflection with `reified`.
+Is extension function.
 Meant as development tool.

 #### Implemented ####